Crystalis Crystal Dictionary

 Lower the stone to your lap.
 Open your palms upward.
 The cobalt flush — the warmth, the pink, the density — does not require your effort.
 It is a property of the crystal structure itself.
 Let the last thirty seconds be arrival without agenda.

-How Cobalto Calcite Sphaerocobaltite is used
+Cobalto Calcite Sphaerocobaltite in ritual practice

 Your heart is open but unprotected, and the openness is starting to feel like exposure.
 Cobalto calcite gets its vivid pink from cobalt ions replacing calcium in the calcite lattice.
 Mohs 3.